Some advices on how to set up your development environment for Orchard Development.

 - Lombiq Orchard Visual Studio Extension with various Orchard-related features.

-- Visual Studio Spell Checker (VS2017 and Later) or Visual Studio Spell Checker (VS2013/VS2015) for avoiding typos in comments and other texts.
+- Visual Studio Spell Checker (VS2017 and Later) for avoiding typos in comments and other texts.

 - Markdown Editor to be able to edit Markdown files with a preview window (which can also be used to easily browse Markdown-formatted documentation files locally).